ErwannRousseau/oRecipes/README.md

 ![screen shot overview of oRecipes](./screenshot.png)

-**oRecipes** oRecipes is a website project dedicated to culinary recipes.
+**oRecipes** is a website project dedicated to culinary recipes.
 Powered by Express for the API, React and SCSS for the front-end to offer a user-friendly experience and connection management with JWT token.

 ### Step 1: Installing dependencies